 Desert Trails RV Park & Golf Course • El Centro, CA • 1/11/15

-On a gloomy Sunday morning, I was hoping this course wouldn’t be too crowded, but when I got there it was busier than I expected.
+On a gloomy Sunday morning in January, I was hoping this course wouldn’t be too crowded, but when I got there it was busier than I expected.
 Still, I had no problem checking right in and getting out to the first tee immediately.
 The price was $16 to walk nine holes, which felt a bit more reasonable.

 I played through a twosome early on, but then ran into a bunch of groups of regular old guys, so there was nowhere to go.
 That twosome ended up catching up to me again and joined me for the final few holes.
 There was a lot of waiting, but the pace still went along well enough.